Chapter 5: PALS | American CPR Care Association

 Online PALS Course

-Chapter 5 : Cardiac Arrest
+chapter 5 : Cardiac Arrest

 Cardiopulmonary arrest or cardiac arrest occurs when the heart stops beating and blood circulation is terminated due to abnormalities of the heart.
 Cardiac arrest is uncommon in children and is usually caused by prolonged respiratory distress, failure or shock.
 Children that have primary cardiac arrhythmias leading to cardiac arrest have very low survival rates so it is important to quickly recognize the problem and provide appropriate treatment.